Lectionary Bible Studies and Sermons

 v25-26.
 The locals know about Jesus the healer and so they visit the cottage he is staying at.
 A Gentile woman, a Hellenized citizen of the republic of Tyre, prostrates herself before Jesus (a mark of respect), and seeks his aid in casting a demon out of her daughter.

 v27-28.
 Jesus refuses her request, using a rather colorful image.
 He may be saying that his ministry is limited to Israel and that it would not be proper to extend it to Gentiles at this point in time.
 Yet, would a Gentile understand such subtle theology?
 Jesus is quite possibly making the point that he is here for a time of rest before again resuming his work, ie. children finish their meal before feeding the scraps to the household pets.
-The woman takes no offense, as no offense is meant, but points out that her request is but a minor intrusion into his time of rest - a mere crumb.
+Of course, Jesus' words may well be framed as an insult, offered with the purpose of drawing out the woman's faith.
+At any rate, she takes no offense, as no offense is meant, but points out that her request is but a mere crumb.

 v29-30.
-Jesus is warmed by the woman's confidence, a confidence (faith) that outshines the unbelief of the Pharisees and the dull confusion of the disciples.
-Like the blind man, she sees "everything clearly."
+Jesus is warmed by the woman's confidence, a faith that outshines the unbelief of the Pharisees and the dull confusion of the disciples.
+Like the healing of the blind man in 8:22-26, she sees "everything clearly."
 In later tradition the woman is called Justa, and her daughter, Bernice.

 v31.
 Jesus moves across to Decapolis, a Gentile area with a sizable Jewish community.

 v33-35.
 Jesus uses interesting sensory symbols with the man, although they are obviously not necessary elements for effective healing.
 Both the actions of Jesus and his command, "Ephphatha!", serve to heighten the symbolic nature of the miracle.
-Like this man, the disciples are beginning to hear and can now confess "plainly", "he has done everything well."
+Like this man, the disciples are beginning to hear and will soon confess "plainly" that "he has done everything well", cf. 8:27-30.

 v36-37.
 Although the healing is in private, it is most likely that the disciples witness the sign and then seek to proclaim it, but the sign is for them, not the crowd.
 So, Jesus commands them not to preach ("do not proclaim").
 His preaching mission is constantly disturbed by the popular idea that he is a wonder-worker.
 The confession of the disciples is a messianic illusion to Isaiah 35:5-6.
-In Jesus is the promised intervention of God.
-"He has made the lame whole, and he makes the deaf to hear, and the dumb to speak", cf. Matt.15:31.
+The promised intervention of God is present in the person of Jesus; "He has made the lame whole, and he makes the deaf to hear, and the dumb to speak", cf. Matt.15:31.

 God is good